zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-virtualizedgriddata.md

 });
 ```

-In the `viewModel` for a load-more grid, the code uses the `Pageable` extension for the grid, with the `Sequential` type.
-Instead of using the `createView` API on the QueryCache, use the `createNavigator` API which integrates with the virtualized data system, as in the sample located at `<dir>\Client\V1\Controls\Grid\ViewModels\PageableGridViewModel.ts`.
+In the view model, use the `Pageable` extension for the grid, with the `Sequential` type.
+Instead of the `createView` API on the QueryCache, use the `createNavigator` API which integrates with the virtualized data system:

+`\SamplesExtension\Extension\Client\Controls\Grid\ViewModels\PageableGridViewModel.ts`

 ```ts
 constructor(container: MsPortalFx.ViewModels.PartContainerContract,